 - Eating a variety of foods -- include various colors, textures and flavors.
 Even though one needs a high calories and high protein diet, a balanced diet with foods from all food groups is essential.
 It is desirable to continue to include fruits and vegetables in addition to high calorie foods.

-- Carrying food at all times to eat while whenever possible.
+- Carrying food at all times, to eat whenever possible.

 - Consuming liquid diet when swallowing becomes difficult.
 This can be made by using a blender or by ingesting bottles liquid commercial food (i.e., Ensure, Boost )